gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Testing requirements
 --------------------

-Note that the test suite is only available in the GROMACS source tree.
+Note that the test suite is only available in the |Gromacs| source tree.
 (It is not part of the installed package.)
-Acquire the GROMACS sources with :command:`git` or by downloading an archive, as documented elsewhere.
+Acquire the |Gromacs| sources with :command:`git` or by downloading an archive, as documented elsewhere.

 Testing is performed with `pytest <https://docs.pytest.org/en/latest/>`_.